aphalo/gginnards/README.md

 and geoms.

 Occasionally it may be useful to edit `gg` objects.
-A typical case are packages that provide extenssions to ‘ggplot2’ that construct and return whole `gg` objects instead of new statistics and geometries.
+A typical case are packages that provide extensions to ‘ggplot2’ that construct and return whole `gg` objects instead of new statistics and geometries.
 In such cases in can be useful to programmaticaly edit these `gg` objects.
 Functions are provided for the manipulation of layers within